-Owning a car is a luxury and pride along with the pleasure of driving but Nano failed to address even those.
-The car lacked many features like power steering and other such features when it was launched.
+Owning a car is a luxury and pride, along with the pleasure of driving, but Nano failed to address each.
+The vehicle lacked many features like power steering and other such features when it was launched.

 So it positioned itself as yet another low priced car.